yackx/ipgo/content/techniques/recursion.md

 }
 ```

-Instead, we can use recursion to solve this problem.
+Recursion can be used to solve this problem.
 Let's see how it works with a methaphore.
-Suppose you are asked to compute $fact(3)$.
+Suppose we are asked to compute $fact(3)$.
 But that is too much work.
-You can multiply 2 numbers.
-You also know Alice can calculate $fact(2)$.
-So you ask her to give you the value of $fact(2)$, and you multiply the result by $3$.
+We can multiply 2 numbers however.
+We also know Alice can calculate $fact(2)$.
+So we ask her to give us the value of $fact(2)$, and we multiply the result by $3$.

     3! = 3 * 2!  // ask Alice for 2!

 How does Alice calculate $fact(2)$?
 She too can multiply 2 numbers.
-Alice is lazy.
-She can't bothered to put too much thoughts into $fact(1)$.
-She calls Bob.
+But she can't bothered to put too much thoughts into $fact(1)$.
+So she calls Bob.
 He knows how to calculate $fact(1)$.
-She will simply multiply $2 \times fact(1)$.
+She will simply multiply by 2 the result given by Bob, $2 \times fact(1)$.

     2! = 2 * 1!  // Alice asks Bob for 1!